alexdean08/Fruit-Tree-Crypto-Trading/README.md

 - API Secret
 - etc.

-Additionally, you will be asked about a sell floor, which will cause an immediate sell and stop the program.
+Additionally, you will be asked about a **sell floor**, which will cause an immediate sell and stop the program.

+You will also be asked if you would like to execute the trading using fake funds in **sandbox** mode.
+If so, you will be asked how much money you would like to start with, and the trading will execute like normal, only the auto-trader will be using fake funds.

 Once all questions are answered.
 The auto-trader will be up and running!